 The plant is located in Chixi, a town in China’s southern Guangdong province, home to the megalopolis of Guangzhou, and not far from Hong Kong.What we know about safety concerns at a Chinese nuclear power plant | Jane Li | June 15, 2021 | Quartz

 Experts believe Zionist vision of spreading out population to be replaced by megalopolis.

 It felt as if the entire population of megalopolis Tokyo was on the streets at once.

-This Akrotatus was defeated and slain near the city of Megalopolis by the despot Aristodemus, leaving his wife pregnant.
+This Akrotatus was defeated and slain near the city of megalopolis by the despot Aristodemus, leaving his wife pregnant.

-Word Origin for megalopolis
+Cultural definitions for megalopolis